Heteropneustes fossilis

+Description

 H. fossilis is found mainly in ponds, ditches, swamps, and marshes, but sometimes occurs in muddy rivers.
 It can tolerate slightly brackish water.
 It is omnivorous.
-This species breeds in confined waters during the monsoon, but can breed in ponds, derelict ponds, and ditches when sufficient rain water accumulates.
+This species breeds in confined waters during the monsoon, but can breed in ponds, derelict ponds, and ditches when sufficient rainwater accumulates.
 It is in great demand due to its alleged medicinal value.

 The stinging catfish is able to deliver a painful sting to humans.
 Poison from a gland on its pectoral fin spine has been known to be extremely painful.

 This species grows to a total length of 30 cm, and is an important component of local commercial fisheries.
 It is also farmed and found in the aquarium trade.